jcsherin/jcsherin.github.io/posts/2025-08-16-bplustree-compare-borrow-merge.md

 ## Fixing Node Underflow

-Each B+Tree node has a minimum degree (number of entries) constraint.
-A node underflow happens when the occupancy of node falls below the configured minimum degree.
-This is a critical knob to prevent index bloat, where over the lifetime of a B+Tree the nodes become progressively sparse because of constantly adding and removing key-value entries.
+A node underflow happens when the used space (or occupancy) within a node falls below a minimum threshold.
+This is a possibility after removing an entry from the node.
+A viable solution is to do nothing.
+By doing nothing, a tree balancing procedure is never activated.
+The major downside though is index bloat.
+A failure to garbage collect the unused memory results in the nodes becoming progressively sparse as entries continue to be added and removed.

-The strategy implemented for fixing node underflow is a classic case of choosing your trade-off.
-The merge-first approach optimizes for space, while the borrow-first approach optimizes for reducing write latency.
+> In contrast, a node overflow will always trigger a tree rebalancing because it creates a new node whose reference needs to be inserted in the parent node.
+Here, doing nothing is not even an available option.

+The two basic strategies for fixing node underflow both involve merging and borrowing.
+They differ by which operation is executed first - a merge or a borrow.
+The merge-first is an immediate garbage collection strategy.
+While borrow-first is a strategy that prioritizes write speed by avoiding a merging nodes as far as possible.
+The merge-first trades-off speed for better compaction.
+The borrow-first strategy trades-off space for writes completing faster.

 ### The Merge-First Approach